theo-armour/oldenfit/journal.md

 * Morning workout regimen well done
 * Added and started journal and regimen files

+## 2019-11-01

+* create an email group called oldnfit@ta.groups.io
+* invite members to people to join as members
+* send a message every week
+* offer to pay people to read messag
+* Offer a $200 retainer payable via PayPal or Venmo
+* To be recharged wnever requested - susggest after 10 to 20 readings
+* Draft invite message
+* Draft objectives and publish

 ## 2019-09-09

 * I am very much of a night owl - to bed at 2 or 3 - wake at 10-ll